-2. Open Space Management: The District follows management policies that ensure proper care of the land, that provide public access appropriate to the nature of the land, and that are consistent with ecological values and public safety.8 a.
-The District protects and restores the natural diversity and integrity of its resources for their value to the environment, and the public, and provides for the use of the preserves consistent with resource protection.9 b.
-The District provides public access to the open space lands for low-intensity recreational uses.
+2. Open Space Management: The District follows management policies that ensure proper care of the land, that provide public access appropriate to the nature of the land, and that are consistent with ecological values and public safety.9 a.
+The District protects and restores the diversity and integrity of its natural resources for their value to the environment, and the public.
+The District's agricultural conservation work serves in part to protect many underlying natural resource values, such as wildlife connectivity, soil health, and groundwater recharge.
+The District provides for the use of the preserves consistent with resource protection.
+10 b.
+The District provides ecologically sensitive public access to the open space lands for recreational uses.
 The District's highest priority is acquiring land to complete the greenbelt and to protect natural resources on open space land.
-Public access will be provided gradually to ensure that the higher priorities of acquisition and resource protection are maintained.
+Ecologically sensitive public access will be provided gradually to ensure that the higher priorities of acquisition and resource protection are maintained.
+Measures are incorporated to reduce potential conflicts between public access and agricultural land uses as well as adjacent private property.